JustinTorrance/swapi/README.md

 # SWapiBox

-SWapiBox is an aggregation of Star Wars data from the [Star Wars api](https://swapi.co/) presented in a Star Wars themed React app, and designed to be uncomplicated to use without loosing its charm.
+SWapiBox is an aggregation of Star Wars data from the [Star Wars api](https://swapi.co/) presented in a Star Wars themed React app, and designed to be uncomplicated to use without losing its charm.

 ##